Resources for Family & Friends

 Campus Safety:

 The Campus Safety Office has a number of resources available on its website, which can be found at this link.
-Campus Safety is available 24/7 and is located at the center of the campus.
-These friendly staff members do frequent patrols of campus and are easy to talk to — they love connecting with the students they serve!
+Campus Safety is available 24/7 and is located in the Admin Bulding, lower level.
+These friendly staff members do frequent patrols of campus and are easy to talk to—they love connecting with the students they serve!
 Their phone number is 518-327-6300.

 Cars & Winter Driving: